 Our lab studies a wide range of processes, but typically with a focus on threat management.
-We are interested in how people respond to and cope with “big” threats, including those related to mortality, disease, resources, and social rejection.
+We are interested in how people respond to and cope with ecological threats, including those related to mortality, disease, resources, and social rejection, as well as ecological opportunities, including ones related to romantic relationships and friendships.
 We also work on topics less connected to an evolutionary perspective in the domains of marketing, sensation, and social cognition.

 - Behavioral & physiological immune system effects